tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 Most major TLS implementations support external PSKs.
 Stacks supporting external PSKs provide interfaces that applications may use when configuring PSKs for individual connections.
-Details about existing stacks at the time of writing are below.
+Details about some existing stacks at the time of writing are below.

 - OpenSSL and BoringSSL: Applications can specify support for external PSKs via distinct ciphersuites in TLS 1.2 and below.
 They also then configure callbacks that are invoked for